-The Christian Conciliation Service™ (CCS), a division of Relational Wisdom 360, requires all Certified Relational Conciliators™ and candidates in its Certification Program to conduct themselves according to this Standard.
-Concerns or complaints about a conciliator’s possible deviations from these standards will be address through our Conciliator Grievance Policy.
+The Christian Conciliation Service™ (CCS), a division of Relational Wisdom 360, requires all Certified RW Conciliators™ to conduct themselves according to this Standard of Conduct for Christian Conciliation.
+Concerns or complaints about a conciliator’s possible deviations from these standards will be addressed through our Conciliator Grievance Policy.

 1. Responsibility to God